oxguy3/coebot-www/README.md

 The full text of the license can be found in the file LICENSE, or at [http://www.gnu.org/licenses/gpl-2.0.html](http://www.gnu.org/licenses/gpl-2.0.html).

+*The original code for the "highlight that" functionality is Copyright (C) 2014 Stijn Van Baekel (stinusmeret)

 ## Issue tracker
 Since I'm the only person working on this project for the most part, I have opted to use todo.md to track my issues, as I tend to lose patience for GitHub issues.
 However, I will also keep an eye on GitHub's issue tracker, so you can submit bugs/suggestions/etc via GitHub.